Marken-Foo/atom-site/content/timeless/links.md

 [ProgramFOX's YouTube channel](https://www.youtube.com/channel/UCmx82Kgy9ALzAcmti0LwkJw/featured) - The creator of the Chess Variants Training site (see above) also from time to time streams and uploads videos of playing high-level atomic chess.

 ## Who else is out there? ##
 [Chronatog](https://chronatog.com/) - Chronatog has been around the variant chess scene an inordinately long time, plays or played many variants to the highest levels (atomic, but also antichess, wild5 and others), and knows many players past and present.
 His site is currently a great archive of interviews with old players from many different servers and some old games.

+[Chronatog Classic](http://www.nicklong.net/chess/lite/) - And Chronatog has of course written much about atomic chess specifically.
+His old pages are still available, featuring writeups about the history, sites and players of the variant and of internet chess in general.